 As one example: Cortex is actively engaged with the St. Louis Public School District’s new Collegiate Medical and Bioscience High School, a grade 9-12 magnet school that will emphasize a STEM curriculum with special focus on career paths in medical and research professions.
 The new magnet school offers a career path for students who one day may be an employee or tech business owner within the CORTEX Innovation Community.

 Cortex was designated master developer of this approximately 200-acre district by the City of St. Louis and can develop properties itself or confer development rights on other developers.
-The Cortex Board adopted a long term mixed-use master plan in September 2012.
-As master developer, Cortex has responsibility and authority to plan the district, implement the master plan, manage the district, levy property assessments, provide subsidies, and acquire property.
+The Cortex Board adopted a long-term mixed-use master plan in September 2012.
+As a master developer, Cortex has the responsibility and authority to plan the district, implement the master plan, manage the district, levy property assessments, provide subsidies, and acquire the property.
 All development within the Cortex Innovation Community requires the written approval of Cortex before a City building permit can be issued.
-Interested developers should contact Beth Letscher, Director of Project Development, at firstname.lastname@example.org.
+Anyone seeking a Cortex approval letter for a building permit should contact Chris Considine, Director of District Operations at firstname.lastname@example.org.
+All other development questions should be directed to Mike Sullivan, Sr Vice President & General Counsel at email@example.com.